-1 T. ı 1 1 1 1 Fiscal Page Title of Finding CFDA Questioned State Current Status Corrective Action and Applicable or Previous Findings Not Corrected or Parti ally Corrected Significant Differences Between Year No. No. No. Costs Agency Deliverables Reason for Recurrence Corrective Action Taken to Date Previously Reported Corrective Action 2017 116 2017-09 L Comply with Statewide and Agency Procurement Policies and Procedures 12.401 DMA Corrective action is ongoing Maintain a comprehensive master listing of all term contracts.
-Conduct a data call for all subordinate procurement departments to identify current term contracts, ending dates, renewal dates, etc. Develop and enforce an SOP that captures all term contracts and post them to a common location.
-Obtain date stamps for all offices that receive bids/proposals and other procurement documents instead of hand writing date/time of receipt.
-Establish a system to ensure copies of bids are posted in a public area. central repository for contracts than we had planned.
+For Previous Findings Not Corrected or Partially Corrected Fiscal Year Page No. Finding No. Title of Finding CFDA No. Questioned Costs State Agency Current Status Corrective Action and Applicable Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between 2017 116 2017-091 Comply with Statewide and Agency Procurement Policies and Procedures 12.401 - DMA Corrective action is ongoing It took a lot longer to get guidance on using eVA as the central repository for contracts than we had planned.
 We have the spreadsheet with all data fields needed and a plan to collect master list information and display in a common intranet site.
 Guidance was issued to all departments, but the policy was not updated.
-Numerous State Active Duty missions other competing requirements delayed receipt of feeder data from agency elements.
+Previously Reported Corrective Action Numerous State Active Duty missions other competing requirements delayed receipt of feeder data from agency elements.
 All but one department has responded.
 Agency Procurement Policy will be updated to require automated date/time stamps.
 Agency Procurement Policy will be updated to require posting to VBO.
-U. S. Dej 2016 t of Educat 2016-08 ion.
-2 Continue to Improve IT Governance 84.126 DARS Corrective action is ongoing The IT Policy Manual will be updated by September 30, 2016 to reflect SECS01-09 and approved by Management.
+U. S. Dep 2016 e of Educati 2016-082 on Continue to Improve IT Governance 84.126 DARS Corrective action is ongoing The IT Policy Manual will be updated by September 30, 2016 to reflect SEC501-09 and approved by Management.
 Afterwards, as SEC501 is updated the IT Policy Manual will be updated accordingly.
 The security function will facilitate standard installation and configuration guide for its sensitive database that, at a minimum, meets the requirements in the Commonwealth's Information Security Standard.
 Risk assessments will be completed for all sensitive applications by December 31, 2016.
 The Security function has moved to the Internal Audit Division, which Commissioner.
 A Security Policies Committee will be set up to review and approve Security Policies.
-The committee will be set up to review and approve Security Policies.
 The committee will include members from IT, Security, and Audit (advisory capacity only).
 This division reports directly to the DARS Commissioner and the ISO will have a dotted line to the DARS.
 The reporting structure under the ISO will remain the same.
 The WWRC ISO and the Security Analyst will continue to report to the ISO full time.
 Two employees from the Policy and Planning Division will work for the ISO on a part time basis.
 One individual will be responsible to assist with the BIAs and the other individual will be responsible to work on the IT Policy Manual.
 Hiring/Retaining Staff and conducting Risk Assessments in accordance with the rolling Three-Year Risk Assessment Plan.
-2015 103 2015-09 B Improve Compliance Over Enrollment Reporting Student Financial Assistance - BRCC Resolved - corrective action is completed
+2015 103 2015-098 Improve Compliance Over Enrollment Reporting Student Financial Assistance - BRCC Resolved - corrective action is completed